How To Make Friends Without Being Annoying Or Awkward

 When you begin meeting new potential friends, ensure you’re leading with a sense of interest in them.
 Everyone has the built-in need to want to feel seen and heard (including you).
 But if you lead your interactions by wanting other people to show an interest in you, you’ll have a harder time making friends.

-Be interested first, then be interested.
+Be interested first, then be interesting.
 And even better than being interesting is being vulnerable.
 So start off by asking people about themselves.
 Learn what their world looks like.
 Discover what they’re passionate about.
 Lean into hearing about their fears, joys, and concerns.

 Advertisement